Teaching in an Opportunity Culture

 We encourage schools implementing this model to track the hours of both their team teachers and multi-classroom leaders to ensure that pay is appropriate for their level of responsibility and workload.

-We’re not aware of any research that shows specialization to be harmful.
 On the contrary, research indicates that if all elementary teachers specialized in their best subjects, student learning would improve significantly.
 Early implementers of specialization such as Rocketship Education have achieved outstanding student learning in high-poverty schools with no indicators of harm to students.
 Some students may benefit from having multiple adults spend significant time with them each week in instruction, as teachers would in our Elementary Subject Specialization model.
 Different students connect well with different teachers, and having two or more teachers can provide multiple chances for a good emotional connection for more students each year.
 Remember: In the elementary specialization model, core subject teachers still spend many hours with each class each week, far more than at the secondary level.

 Schools may choose to have their teachers rotate from class to class, rather than moving the students.
 When students are moving among classes, as they already do for art, music, PE, lunch, recess, library time, and computer time, schools can use their established routines for orderly and efficient movement of students.